3 things to know about Medicare Part A:

-- It’s hospital insurance that covers inpatient hospital care and certain home care.
+- Medicare Part A is hospital insurance that covers inpatient hospital care and certain home care.

-- It’s usually free if you or your spouse paid Medicare taxes while working.
-If not, it costs up to $411 each month.
+- Medicare Part A is usually free if you or your spouse paid Medicare taxes while working.
+If not, premiums can cost up to $505 each month in 2024.

 - Hospital and skilled nursing facility stays come with deductibles and co-insurance.

 Part A is considered hospital insurance and covers services from in-home care to inpatient hospital care.
-Here’s an overview of benefits:
+Medicare Part A helps cover the following health insurance benefits:

 - Inpatient hospital care